 From 2021, under PSP scheme, Unilever's managers receive annual awards of PLC shares.
-The awards vest between 0% and 200% of grant level (limits for Executive Directors may vary and are detailed in the Directors' Remuneration Report on pages 95 to 117) based on the performance measures which are percentage business winning, cumulative free cash flow, underlying return on invested capital, sustainability progress index for the Group.
+The awards vest between 0% and 200% of grant level (limits for Executive Directors may vary) based on the performance measures which are percentage business winning, cumulative free cash flow, underlying return on invested capital, sustainability progress index for the Group.
 The awards vest after 3 years.
 In 2024, the Group modified the PSP scheme to only eligible employees.
 The performance measures for PSP awards from 2024 are underlying sales growth, underlying return on invested capital, relative total shareholder return and sustainability progress index.